 2) Choose your car rental wisely

 If you’re starting in the south (and don’t live in the UK already), chances are you’ll be flying (or train-ing) into London.
-Check out the cheapest London car hire options.
+Check out the cheapest London car hire options, or save time and go with SIXT car hire.
 If you’re starting in the north, then look through Edinburgh car hire options.
 Once you’ve settled on a rental provider, ensure you’re adequately covered.
 It is mandatory to have at least 3rd party insurance, which most rental car providers will include.
 However, check the fine print of your credit card or travel insurance terms to find out if “full cover” (also known as collision damage waiver - CDW) is automatically included.
 No point paying for the same thing twice!

 Typically, you can use your driver’s license from your home country, but check the official list.

 Pffft!
 Rental GPSs are sooooo 1999!
 Download offline maps using Google Maps.
 Or even better, travel with a Wi-Fi hotspot.
 Many roads in the UK were designed before automobiles, so there’s no shortage of 1-way streets and unexpected sharp turns.
 If you find yourself taking the wrong turn accidently you’ll be glad you’ve got Google Maps to re-route.

 Tip: Bring your own car power adapter & USB cable so your smartphone never goes flat.

 4) Make your drive cheaper by selling space

 If your trying to stretch your road trip budget as far as it can go, make a little extra cash by driving other passengers using BlaBlaCar - a smart, safe carpooling platform.
 Once you’ve registered, let the platform know of your route and add as many “stopovers” as possible (cities that you’ll be driving through) for a better chance of picking up a paying passenger along the way.
 That’s guaranteed to make your road trip conversations more interesting!

 5) Be flexible & book accommodation on the way